Brighton Crossings Operations Board

 - Minimization of overhead costs, due to a single District/HOA management entity;

 - Limited liability through the Colorado Governmental Immunity Act; and

 - The ability to use, among other sources of revenue, the power of taxation to collect the cost of service and development enhancements on an equitable basis, through income tax deductible means

 The Service Plan for the District was approved by Adams County in 1984.
-The District has certified an annual mill levy of 62.277 mills.
+The District has certified an annual mill levy of 66.797 mills.
 The District retains the authority to implement fees to support District on-going operations and maintenance activities.
-The current fees include a general operations fee, development fee, and administrative setup fee, infrastructure fee, District HOA fee, and courtyard and alley fees if applicable, for the purposes of recovering the infrastructure costs and the on-going costs of operation.
-Additional fee information can be found in the Amended and Restated Joint Resolution re: Imposition of District Fees and Amended 2018 Schedule of Fees.
+The current fees and more information regarding imposed fees can be found here.

-The Service Plan for the District provides the District with the ability to finance the construction, acquisition, installation and provide services to the public improvements needed within Brighton Crossing Metropolitan District No. 4.
-It also authorizes the District to provide for ongoing operations and maintenance of the signage and monumentation, park and recreation facilities, irrigation water systems and landscaping services.
-The District has also been granted powers of covenant enforcement and design review.
-The District’s Board of Directors have chosen to have the District provide covenant enforcement, design review, and any homeowners’ association functions permissible under Colorado law and eliminate the necessity of a separate homeowners’ association and a separate homeowners’ association fee.
+The Service Plans for the Districts provides the Districts with the ability to finance the construction, acquisition, installation and provide services to the public improvements needed within Brighton Crossing Metropolitan Districts No. 4, and Brighton Crossings Metropolitan Districts Nos.
+5-8.
+It also authorizes the Districts to provide for ongoing operations and maintenance of the signage and monumentation, park and recreation facilities, irrigation water systems and landscaping services.
+The Districs has also been granted powers of covenant enforcement and design review.
+The District No. 4 Board of Directors and District No. 5-8 Board of Directors have chosen to enter into the Brighton Crossings Authority Establishment agreement (known as the Brighton Crossings Operations Board) which assigned certain public improvement ownership and operations, covenant enforcement, design review, and any homeowners’ association functions permissible under Colorado law.

 The District’s mill levy is included in the annual Adams County Property Tax Bill to each homeowner.
 Each property is assessed based on the following formula: